What can you use instead of mirin? 12 best substitutes

-If you like to cook Japanese dishes, you’ve likely come across an ingredient called mirin.
+If you like to cook Japanese dishes, then you’ve likely come across an ingredient called mirin.

-Do you love teriyaki?
-Then, chances are you’ve had mirin before, as it’s an essential ingredient in the sauce.
+Well, do you love teriyaki?
+Then, chances are, you’ve had mirin before, as it’s an essential ingredient in the sauce!

 It’s actually a rice wine with a sweet and tangy flavor.
 It’s a must-have pantry staple, which contributes to that umami richness of many Asian dishes.